capnproto/capnproto/doc/language.md

   for the `unemployed` or `selfEmployed` cases, but we still want the union to distinguish these states from others.

+**Wait, why aren't unions first-class types?**

+Requiring unions to be declared inside a struct, rather than living as free-standing types, has some important advantages:

+* If unions were first-class types, then either (a) all unions would have to have a fixed size of 18 bytes (a data word, a pointer, and a 2-byte tag) regardless of their members; or (b) unions would have to be separate objects embedded by pointer, adding 10-14 bytes of overhead to every union (the pointer plus 2-6 bytes lost to padding).

+  If neither of these conditions were true, then adding a new field to a union would potentially alter the layout of any struct containing an instance of that union in a backwards-incompatible way.
+On the other hand, if each union type is bound to its containing struct, then its fields can be numbered in the same space as the struct's fields, which allows the layout algorithm to extend the union for new fields without disrupting the positioning of existing fields.
+All in all, space is saved.

+* A free-standing union would be a liability for protocol evolution, because no additional data can be attached to it later on.
+Consider, for example, a type which represents a parser token.
+  This type is naturally a union: it may be a keyword, identifier, numeric literal, quoted string, etc.  So the author defines it as a union, and the type is used widely.
+Later on, the developer wants to attach information to the token indicating its line and column number in the source file.
+Unfortunately, this is impossible without updating all users of the type, because the new information ought to apply to _all_ token instances, not just specific members of the union.
+On the other hand, if unions must be embedded within structs, it is always possible to add new fields to the struct later on.

+* When evolving a protocol it is common to discover that some existing field really should have been enclosed in a union, because new fields being added are mutually exclusive with it.
+With Cap'n Proto's unions, it is actually possible to "retroactively unionize" such a field without changing its layout.
+This allows you to continue being able to read old data without wasting space when writing new data.
+This is only possible when unions are declared within their containing struct.

+Cap'n Proto's unconventional approach to unions provides these advantages without any real down
+side:  where you would conventionally define a free-standing union type, in Cap'n Proto you may simply define a struct type that contains only that union, and you have achieved the same effect.
+Thus, aside from being slightly unintuitive, it is strictly superior.

 ### Dynamically-typed Fields

 A struct may have a field with type `Object`.
 This field's value can be of any pointer type -- i.e.